CuiyingLin17/IS477BusinessCoders/StatusReport.md

 </p>

 <p>Cuiying described the file and data types of the dataset that will be used and drafted the documentation for the workflow thus far.
 She also created the Updated Timeline table and wrote the Changes to Project Plan section.</p>

-# Identify and handle constraints
-<p>We did not discovered limitations pertaining to data consumption and analysis after examining the four datasets (UNRATE, CPIAUCSL/CUSR0000SA0, RSAFS, and DSPI) that we had chosen for this study.
-All datasets are free of sensitive or private data because they are sourced from public sources including FRED, BLS, the U.S. Census Bureau, and the U.S. Bureau of Economic Analysis.
-As a result, we found no issues with confidentiality or privacy.</p>

-# Assess and document data quality
-<p>During this milestone, we conducted an initial data quality assessment of the four selected datasets: UNRATE, CPIAUCSL, RSAFS, and DSPI.
-We reviewed each dataset for structure, missing values, duplicate rows, and time coverage.

-The datasets are generally well-structured and suitable for later analysis.
-Each file contains one date column (`observation_date`) and one numeric variable column.
-UNRATE has 939 rows, CPIAUCSL has 950 rows, RSAFS has 410 rows, and DSPI has 805 rows.
-This consistent structure will make later preprocessing and integration more manageable.

-The assessment also showed that data completeness is generally strong.
-RSAFS and DSPI contain no missing values, while UNRATE and CPIAUCSL each contain one missing value in the indicator column.
-No duplicate rows were found in any of the four datasets.
-In addition, all four datasets cover a sufficiently broad time range for the project, although their starting dates differ.
-UNRATE spans from 1948-01-01 to 2026-03-01, CPIAUCSL spans from 1947-01-01 to 2026-02-01, RSAFS spans from 1992-01-01 to 2026-02-01, and DSPI spans from 1959-01-01 to 2026-01-01.

-Based on this review, we concluded that the selected datasets are appropriate for the project, but further preprocessing will still be required.
-In particular, the datasets will need to be aligned by time period, and the small number of missing values in UNRATE and CPIAUCSL will need to be handled before merging and analysis.</p>